Appanoose

-Appanoose was a 19th-century Meskwaki chief who lived in Iowa; he was the son of Taimah (Chief Tama) and probably a grandson of Quashquame.
+Appanoose (died after 1843), whose name translates roughly as "a chief when a child", was a 19th-century Meskwaki chief who lived in Iowa; he was the son of Taimah (Chief Tama) and probably a grandson of Quashquame.
 Prior to European-American settlement in the 19th century, the tribe occupied territory in what became Michigan, Wisconsin, Illinois and Iowa.
+He was notably the only leading chief of the combined Sac and Fox tribes said to have been born west of the Mississippi River.

+Appanoose is remembered for keeping his people out of the Black Hawk War, for his speech at the Massachusetts statehouse during the 1837 delegation to Washington, and as one of the "money chiefs" to whom the United States paid treaty annuities.
+His name was given to Appanoose County, Iowa, and to several other places in Iowa and Kansas.

 Several place names and a US Navy ship honored Appanoose: